gajus/pragmatist/README.md

 # Pragmatist

-A collection of tasks to standardise builds.
+A collection of tasks to standardize builds.

 ## Tasks